arno-di-loreto/apihandyman.io/_includes/_postincludes/twitter-tips-and-tricks.md

 {% capture content %}
-This post is a "Twitter v2 API Tips And Tricks Post" in which I share the tips and tricks I learn while using Twitter v2 API.
+This post is a "Twitter v2 API Tips And Tricks Post" in which I share with Postman collections the tips and tricks I learn while using Twitter v2 API.
 You can either:

 - Read this post